 Google recently shared that since it made employees use physical security keys instead of passwords and one-time codes, none of them – and there are over 85,000 – have been successfully phished.

-Then, on Wednesday, the company announced that they have created their own line of security keys – the Titan Security Key – and that they’ve been testing it in-house for over a year.
+On Wednesday, the company announced that they have created their own line of security keys called Titan Security Key and that they’ve been testing it in-house for over a year.

 The Titan Security Key

 Security keys are physical keys that are used to provide user authentication over Bluetooth and USB.
 They won’t work on phishing sites made to look like the real deal.